MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/channel-mapping-to-ecom-site.md

 * A multi-language channel with different site experiences per language.
   * For example, a single brand site configured for Canada with unique site experiences for French Quebec region users and English region users.
 * Multiple channels (with single and/or multiple languages) with a single localized site experience.
-  * For example, a single brand site configured for Australia and New Zealand, where both contries share the same site experience but each country is configured with different products, currency, prices, discounts, and shipping modes.
+  * For example, a single brand site configured for Australia and New Zealand, where both countries share the same site experience but each country is configured with different products, currency, prices, discounts, and shipping modes.
 * Multiple channels (with single and/or multiple languages) with different site experiences per channel.
   * For example, a single brand site configured for Australia, Canada and Germany, where each country has a unique site experience along with different products, currency, prices, discounts, and shipping modes.